 Politicians may sometimes consider voter turnout before making key policy decisions.
 If a certain demographic‘s turnout is high then politicians may be more likely to make policy that benefits that demographic in order to please them and subsequently win their votes or retain their support.

 3. Voting is important even if you don’t think your candidate will win.

 Living in a safe seat constituency doesn’t mean your vote won’t make a difference.
 If everyone just ‘gives up’ change will never happen.

 Supporting a candidate who might not necessarily win has a number of implications.
 Most importantly, you will show the winning candidate what issues they should be focusing on if they want to win your vote next time around.
 For example, if Candidate A gets a large number of votes because of her stance on the Environment, then the winning Candidate B might try to do more on this issue in order to convince you to vote for them next time.

 4. Many movements have campaigned to give you the right to vote.

-Many campaigners within movements, such as the women’s suffrage movement, even gave their lives, some say it is disrespectful to them to waste your vote.
-The UK has seen a number of campaigns to spread voting rights over its history.
-(Read More)
+Many campaigners within movements, such as the women’s suffrage movement or those who took part in Peterloo, even gave their lives to win the right to vote.
+Some say it is disrespectful to them to waste your vote.

 6. Voting is a way to show support for Electoral Reform.

-Staying at home just makes you another statistic, it is presumed you are just uninterested, by actively going to the polling station and not selecting any candidate before submitting to the ballot box, you become a voice for the disengaged.
+Staying at home just makes you another statistic, it is presumed you are just uninterested.
+By actively going to the polling station and not selecting any candidate before submitting to the ballot box, you become a voice for the disengaged.